Title: Forks in the Road

-"Mmm," she pouted as she rubbed at her eyes, barely swallowing a yawn before abruptly deciding to air her opinion, "I'll be fine."
+"Mmm," she pouted as she rubbed at her eyes, barely swallowing a yawn before abruptly deciding to voice a better response, "I'll be fine."
 With an almighty sigh, Miyuki raised her arms and listened as the final cadences of the song made the nightclub vibrate.

 Ushiyama sighed.
 "Am I such a bad boss that you'd lie to me?"
 Turning slightly, he set the glass on the counter and grabbed another.
 "I'm hurt, Miyuki-chan—go home.
 If you wish."

 There was nothing waiting for her in that cold shoebox.
 Miyuki did not deign to answer.
-When a muffled, slightly slurred voice pierced the fog clouding her senses, she snatched her tray and promptly scurried off.
+When a muffled, slightly slurred voice pierced the fog clouding her senses, calling out an order for more drinks, she snatched her tray and promptly scurried off.
 Perhaps too quickly, Miyuki decided when she found herself face to face with Yu, Kyoko, and a number of laughing men.
 Fantastic.

 But that didn't erase the fact that she wasn't supposed to flee her home—that shouldn't have happened.
 Daito Miyuki wasn't supposed to know who Kyoko and Yu were (she only knew them because they followed Ruka around, their loyalty and friendship making her burn with jealousy) because she wasn't supposed to even set a foot in their godforsaken city.

 "Ah, Daito-san!"
 But Kyoko always greeted her, and always had a sweet, glossy smile ready for any and everyone.
 Miyuki gave her the largest grin she could muster, yet somehow it didn't feel forced.
 "Can we—"